irbull/toro/src/content/blog/2026/software-architecture/software-architecture.md

 For AI agents, this has to be baked into the file system and the code itself.
 The directory structure should reflect the conceptual architecture.
 The public interfaces should be obvious and well-typed.
 The implementation details should be behind clear boundaries.
 When an AI agent explores your codebase, it should be able to build a working mental model from the outside in, just as my thesis tools allowed human analysts to do two decades ago.

-## The Twenty-Year Echo
+## The Twenty-Five Year Echo

-It's a strange feeling to look back at work from twenty years ago and realize it's more relevant today than it was then.
-The problems I was studying (architectural comprehension, dependency management, the gap between intended and actual structure) were real problems in 2004, but they were human-scale problems.
+It's a strange feeling to look back at work from twenty-five years ago and realize it's more relevant today than it was then.
+The problems I was studying (architectural comprehension, dependency management, the gap between intended and actual structure) were real problems in 2002, but they were human-scale problems.
 Developers could work around them with time, experience, and good communication.

 Now those same problems are machine-scale problems.
 AI agents are hitting the same walls that new developers hit, but they're hitting them hundreds of times a day, with no ability to accumulate wisdom between sessions.
 The architectural sins that a human team could tolerate (the hidden coupling, the undocumented side effects, the modules that only make sense if you know the history) are fatal to AI-assisted development.